leonjovanovic/drl-dqn-atari-pong/README.md

 Basic DQN: Episode 1 vs Episode 216

 ## Enviroment
-  Atari 1600 emulator is made by OpenAI in which you can test your reinforcement algorithms on 59 different games.
+&nbsp;&nbsp;&nbsp;&nbsp;Atari 1600 emulator is made by OpenAI in which you can test your reinforcement algorithms on 59 different games.
 Deep reinforcement learning is used because input is RGB picture of current frame (210x160x3).
 Since RGB picture is too much computationally expensive, it is turned to grayscale.
 Next is downsampling and cutting image to playable area, which size is 84x84x1. https://gym.openai.com/envs/Pong-v0/

 ![](images/rgb_image.png)

 *Grayscale, downsampling and cropped*

 ---
-  In Pong every game is played until one side has 21 points.
+&nbsp;&nbsp;&nbsp;&nbsp;In Pong every game is played until one side has 21 points.
 One point is gain when other side didnt manage to return ball.
 In terms of reward for our agent, he gains -1 reward if he misses ball, +1 reward if opponent misses ball and 0 reward in every other case.
 After one side collects 21 points total reward gained is calculated by agent.
 Therefore minimum total reward is -21, human-like performance is over 0 and +21 is best possible outcome.

 ## DQN
-  For the DQN implementation and the choose of the hyperparameters, I mostly followed [Mnih et al.](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+&nbsp;&nbsp;&nbsp;&nbsp;For the DQN implementation and the choose of the hyperparameters, I mostly followed [Mnih et al.](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 I improved the basic DQN, implementing some variations like **Double Q-learning**, **Dueling networks** and **Multi-step learning**.
 You can find them summarized by [Hessel et al.](https://arxiv.org/pdf/1710.02298.pdf).
   For more in detail about each improved version of DQN you can check out these papers:

   * Multi-step DQN - [The "Bible" of Reinforcement Learning: Chapters 7 - Sutton & Barto](https://www.amazon.com/Reinforcement-Learning-Introduction-Adaptive-Computation/dp/0262039249/ref=as_li_ss_tl?keywords=reinforcement+learning&qid=1567849400&s=gateway&sr=8-1&linkCode=sl1&tag=andreaaffilia-20&linkId=e05d8ab8146051d903abb166926f6bce&language=en_US&tag=andreaaffilia-20)